qri-io/website/content/blog/mlb_homeruns.md

 **But, what if the source data changed (has updated since I last checked)?**

 Okay, last cool thing.
-I can update this dataset at any time by rerunning the script (aka, saving a new version of the data), which retrieves the updated data from baseballreference.com. *COMING SOON: clicking a simple ‘Update’ button* This comes in handy if you know that the last time I ran my script was during spring training, and you’re wondering what the rankings look like today.
+I can update this dataset at any time by rerunning the script (aka, saving a new version of the data), which retrieves the updated data from baseballreference.com. *COMING SOON: clicking a simple ‘Update’ button.* This comes in handy if you know that the last time I ran my script was during spring training, and you’re wondering what the rankings look like today.

 Here’s how, again, from the webapp: